 The answer is right in front of you.
 If the site provides a phone number and you can talk with a representative or the actual performer, then you’re in good hands.
 They don’t make money off of your info.
 They make money when you’re happy with the show that you booked.

 Oh, and by the way, if you visit my page, www.assemblyshows.com you will find what looks like a catalog of twelve shows, because it IS a catalog of twelve shows.
 Rest assured though, those are all legit.
 These are all the shows I will personally bring into your school and I won’t sell your info to anyone.
-Now, contact me directly and let’s set up a show that’s guaranteed to be great.
+And we even have shows that can be performed virtually for your at-home learners.
+Now, contact me directly and let’s set up a show that’s guaranteed to be great, live and in-person or streamed virtually on the platform of your choice.